 The Department of Molecular Genetics and Microbiology serves as the administrative infrastructure for four research centers that bridge investigators with primary and secondary appointments in the Department with other investigators throughout the medical center, and foster robust interfaces between the clinical and basic sciences.
 The Center for Host Microbial Interactions comprises investigators focused on fungal and bacterial microbial pathogens; the Center for RNA Biology brings together investigators interested in the structure, function, and synthesis of RNA; the Center for Virology provides a forum for investigators throughout the medical center who are focused on both basic and applied aspects of virology, including vaccine development; and the Center for Genomics of Microbial Systems (GeMS) brings together investigators focused on microbial communities and their interactions, including the human microbiome and environmental niches.

 The Department of Molecular Genetics and Microbiology is committed to a highly interactive atmosphere where students, postdoctoral fellows, and faculty flourish.
 The Department sponsors a monthly Monday evening research meeting where students, fellows, and faculty present their latest research findings, an annual scientific retreat, and other social events throughout the year.
 The Department also administers a robust graduate training program, supported by institutional resources and an NIH training grant in viral oncology and actively participates in other interdepartmental graduate training programs on campus, including the University Program in Genetics and Genomics (UPGG), previously directed by MGM faculty members, Douglas Marchuk, PhD and Beth Sullivan, PhD and currently directed by Steve Haase and Simon Gregory, MGM secondary faculty members.
 A key feature of the Department’s graduate training program is the Duke Scholars in Molecular Medicine Program, including the Duke Scholars in Infectious Diseases (DSID) track.
 This program accepts up to eight students and fellows each year who participate in a series of educational venues to bring basic scientists into the clinical arena.
 Activities include rounding in the hospital, attending rounds and grand rounds, and participating in seminars and interacting with leading physician-scientists invited to visit Duke.
 The Department also administers a tri-institutional fellows’ training program, the Molecular Mycology and Pathogenesis Training Program (Tri-I MMPTP), which is supported by a training grant from the National Institutes of Allergy and Infectious Diseases (NIAID).
-This program supports both basic and clinical fellows’ training in mycology at Duke University, North Carolina State University, and the University of North Carolina-Chapel Hill and is directed by MGM faculty member, Joseph Heitman, MD, PhD, and director emeritus Thomas Mitchell, PhD, who founded the program and directed it for the first highly successful decade, including writing the T32 training grant.
-The Department also administers the viral oncology trainng grant–one of the longest running training grants at Duke, with a 36-year history of supporting virology and viral oncology research.
+This program supports both basic and clinical fellows’ training in mycology at Duke University, North Carolina State University, and the University of North Carolina-Chapel Hill and is directed by MGM faculty member, Joseph Heitman, MD, PhD, co-directors Andrew Alspaugh, MD and Bill Steinbach, MD, and director emeritus Thomas Mitchell, PhD, who founded the program and directed it for the first highly successful decade, including writing the T32 training grant.
+The Department also administers the viral oncology trainng grant–one of the longest running training grants at Duke, with a 39-year history of supporting virology and viral oncology research.
 Initiated by Wolfgang Joklik, PhD, an internationally renowned virologist, who also founded the American Society for Virology, the viral oncology T32 training grant is currently directed by MGM faculty members, Bryan R. Cullen, PhD and Micah Luftig, PhD.
 The training grant funds several postdoctoral and graduate student positions and also supports monthly Virology Works in Progress and Virology Journal Club meetings, as well as two annual symposia relevant to viral oncology.